Touares/go-auth-app/README.md

 2. The application will be available at `http://localhost:8080`.

 ## Running Database Migrations
+⚠️ Note: Migrations are automatically applied when running `docker-compose up --build`.
+If you need to manually trigger migrations, use the following commands:
 - **Apply Migrations (Up)**

     docker-compose run --rm migrate -path=/migrations -database="postgres://postgres:0663058639@db:5432/go_auth_db?sslmode=disable" up